weztcy/Calgeo---2D-Shape-Calculator-Mobile-App/README.md

 This project was developed to:

-* Learn the fundamentals of Android application development
-* Implement calculation logic using Java
-* Understand Android Activities and layouts
-* Handle user input and output
-* Develop application interfaces using XML
-* Practice event handling in Android
+* Provide an accessible mobile solution for 2D geometric calculations
-* Implement mathematical formulas in a mobile application
+* Deliver accurate calculations based on predefined mathematical formulas
+* Provide a simple and intuitive interface for entering geometric dimensions
+* Implement structured input validation and calculation processing
+* Maintain clear navigation and consistent interface behavior
+* Provide a functional Android-based tool for common geometric calculations

 ## 📜 License

-This project was created for learning, skill development, and portfolio documentation purposes.
+This project is maintained for portfolio, reference, and development purposes.

 ---